luilop13/portfolio/source/research.rst

   93.75%.

 This work has contributed to the `Plasma 2025 <https://plasma2025.ipplm.pl/wp-content/uploads/2025/09/Agenda_PLASMA2025.pdf>`_  – International Conference on Research and Application of Plasmas.
-The title of the contribution is: Recognition of two patterns of ion-temperature profiles in the TJ-II stellarator after the upgrade of a multichannel spectrometer.
+The title of the contribution is "Recognition of two patterns of ion-temperature profiles in the TJ-II stellarator after the upgrade of a multichannel spectrometer", which is the first conference paper I have participated in :cite:`plasma2025`.

 Test-bench Design for Silicon Strip Radiation Detectors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^